WordPress/gutenberg/docs/contributors/native-mobile.md

 If you encounter a failed Android/iOS test on your pull request, we recommend the following steps:

 1. Re-running the failed Github Action job ([guide for how to re-run](https://docs.github.com/en/actions/configuring-and-managing-workflows/managing-a-workflow-run#viewing-your-workflow-history)) - This should fix failed test the majority of the time as there are still a few randomly occurring failures in tests that are being actively worked on.
+See the following github issue for updated info on known failures: https://github.com/WordPress/gutenberg/issues/23949
 2. You can check if the test is failing locally by following steps to run the E2E test on your machine from the [mobile gettings started guide](docs/contributors/getting-started-native-mobile.md#ui-tests), with even more relevant info in the [relevant directory README.md](https://github.com/WordPress/gutenberg/tree/master/packages/react-native-editor/__device-tests__#running-the-tests-locally)
 3. In addition to reading the logs from the E2E test, you can download a video recording from the Artifacts section of the Github job that may have additional useful information.
 4. Check if any changes in your PR would require corresponding changes to `.native.js` versions of files.